itskahtlinn/VISECURE-SYSTEM-PROJ/README.md

 Group Name: Crimson Falcons
-Activity 8
+***Activity 8***

 //Creating database using Caspio

-In Activity 8, we focused on leveraging Caspio to build a robust database system.
+---In Activity 8, we focused on leveraging Caspio to build a robust database system.
 The key steps involved:

 //Log-in Authentication for Admin:

 -Implemented secure log-in authentication for administrators.
 -Defined parameters such as username and password requirements.
 -Tested the authentication process to ensure functionality.

--Visitor Form:
+//Visitor Form:

-//Created a submission form for collecting information about website visitors.
+-Created a submission form for collecting information about website visitors.
 -Added fields for relevant data (e.g., name, purpose of visit, atc).
 -Customized the form's appearance to align with preferences.
 -Saved and published the data page for public access.